 What makes the German food and beverage market challenging?

-Is there any common pitfall while entering the German food and beverage market?
+Is there any common pitfall while entering the German F&B market?

 There is often a lot of impatience when it comes to launching a new product in the German food and beverage market.
 This is especially true in the case of companies that are fairly young and inexperienced in venturing into international markets.
 It is important for such players to work collaboratively with market experts who can validate the idea of expansion plans.
 Another pitfall that becomes crucial in a German market entry is when brands overly follow the lean approach and try to venture into the market without the right preparation in terms of product quality, packaging, websites, or marketing strategy.
 Germans are not as proficient in English as many of their neighboring countries like the Netherlands or Scandinavia.
 So, being fluent in German is key if you would like to convince both consumers as well as buyers about your product.